ahvonenj/simple-php-github-webhook-handler/README.md

 If you are not sure about the username of apache / PHP, you can check that by running ```echo exec("whoami");``` with PHP.

+Note: You need to clone the repository first and then give the rights and the ownerships.

 **PHP's known_hosts file**

 You must do the initial pull by yourself with a ```sudo -u www-data git -C repository/ pull``` command.
 This adds the remote to the PHP's known_hosts file.
 Otherwise you will get a host key verification failed error.